-- Lack of statutorily-required relationship – sometimes people and families have complicated relationships, which may even be in a state of flux.
-For example, a person may be married, but seeking a divorce.
-Parents may have adopted a child or a step-parent may be adopting a step-child.
-The timing of such events affects who has the right to recover in a wrongful death action and these relationships must be carefully evaluated.
+- Lack of statutorily-required relationship – sometimes, people and families have complicated relationships, which may even be in a state of flux.
+For example, a person may be married but seeking a divorce.
+Parents may have adopted a child, or a step-parent may be adopting a step-child.
+The timing of such events affects who has the right to recover in a wrongful death action, and these relationships must be carefully evaluated.

 - Lack of third-party liability – all accidents resulting in death are tragic, but some do not support a wrongful death lawsuit.
 The key is that a third party must have wrongfully caused the death.
 Thus, if it is determined that the deceased person caused his or her own accident, or that no one acted wrongfully, a third person could not be sued.
 However, making a determination of fault can be extremely tricky and may require a great deal of investigation.
 Let’s take a look at a few examples in different contexts.

 - Automobile accident.
 Assume a drunk driver passes out while driving, runs off the road, hits a tree, and dies.
 The driver’s personal representative cannot blame a third-party driver for causing the accident.
 However, what if a bar kept serving the person alcohol after he was known to be intoxicated?
 Further investigation would be warranted.
-Now assume that a passenger automobile collides with a semi-truck in an intersection and the automobile driver is killed.
+Now assume that a passenger automobile collides with a semi-truck in an intersection, and the automobile driver is killed.
 The conduct of both drivers must be carefully examined.
-Even if both parties were partly negligent, a wrongful death action may be warranted.
+Even if both parties were partly negligent, a wrongful death action might be warranted.